Skip to main content

 1. Wash hands with soap and water.

 2. Warm oil and honey in a skillet for one minute over medium heat (300 degrees F in an electric skillet).
-Add powdered milk and vanilla.
+Add vanilla and powdered milk, if desired.

 3. Stir in oats and sunflower seed kernels, and mix until coated with oil and honey mixture.
 Heat over medium heat.
 Stir until oatmeal is slightly brown.